agentmodels/agentmodels.org/chapters/03-one-shot-planning.md

 For example, suppose Tom is choosing between restaurants and he cares only about getting pizza.
 There's an Italian restaurant and a French restaurant.
 So John will choose the Italian restaurant because it leads to the state where gets pizza.

 Formally, Tom selects an action $$a$$ from the set of actions $$A$$, which includes the two restaurants.
 The consequences of an action are represented by a transition function $$T:(S,A) \to S$$ from state-action pairs to states.
 In our example, the relevant states are whether or not Tom gets pizza.
-Tom's preferences are represented by a utility function $$U:(S) \to \mathbb{R}$$, which indicates the relative goodness of each state.
+Tom's preferences are represented by a utility function $$U:(S) \to R$$, which indicates the relative goodness of each state.

 Tom's decision rule is to take action $$a$$ such that:

 $$
 [\max_{a \in A} U(T(s,a))]
 $$